Affiliations and Designations

 NGA-USGS Center for Academic Excellence

 The National Geospatial-Intelligence Agency and US Geological Survey designated NC State University, through its Center for Geospatial Analytics, a Center for Academic Excellence (CAE) in Geospatial Sciences in Summer 2017.
 The program is “designed to cultivate centers of academic excellence in geospatial sciences, content processing, tradecraft methodologies and research and development technologies.”
 Benefits of the designation include access to NGA and USGS subject matter experts, networking possibilities across the intelligence community and broader opportunities to apply to internships.

-Contact Associate Director of Professional Education Eric Money with questions or to learn more.
+Contact Associate Director of Educational Innovation Eric Money with questions or to learn more.

 The GeoForAll lab at the Center for Geospatial Analytics is one of the six founding nodes of the global GeoForAll network established by the OSGeo Foundation; the network currently includes over 100 laboratories dedicated to open principles in geospatial science, software and data.
-Associate Director of Geovisualization Helena Mitasova is the leader of the center’s GeoForAll lab and serves on the global GeoForAll advisory board.
+Associate Director of Earth and Environmental Sciences Applications Helena Mitasova is the leader of the Center’s GeoForAll lab and serves on the global GeoForAll advisory board.
 She and her students and postdoctoral scholars develop open geovisualization techniques such as Tangible Landscape to advance human-computer interaction and intuitive exploration of complex geospatial data and simulations.
 The NC State node also collaborates with several other GeoForAll labs on the development of GRASS GIS, a powerful open-source desktop geospatial platform.
-The center’s GeoForAll lab also develops and teaches courses on Geospatial Modeling and Tools for Open Geoscience and presents numerous workshops on GRASS GIS, Tangible Landscape and virtual environments.
+The Center’s GeoForAll lab also develops and teaches courses on geospatial modeling and tools for open geoscience and presents numerous workshops on GRASS GIS, Tangible Landscape and virtual environments.

 URISA Education Partner